spectrocloud/librarium/packages/api/content/1-introduction.md

 <Intro>

-# Spectro Cloud API
+# Palette API

 </Intro>

-Spectro Cloud platform capabilities are exposed via REST APIs that comply with open API standards.
+Palette platform capabilities are exposed via REST APIs that comply with open API standards.

 # Paths

-Every API's URI has the prefix of the version and the Spectro Cloud resource, such as: `v1/spectroclusters/...`
+Every API's URI has the prefix of the version and the Palette resource, such as: `v1/spectroclusters/...`

 # Authentication